 The Acer X35 does offer a much better HDR picture quality and smoother performance due to its native G-SYNC module.
 Still, the gaming experience feels more immersive with the Odyssey G9 as it has a significantly larger screen.

 We also recommend the Samsung C49G95T over the LG 38GN950 as it offers a better image quality and more future-proof specs, though LG’s model still has its place for those who want a smaller screen with a less demanding resolution, faster response time, and no risk of G-SYNC compatibility issues, but don’t mind the lower contrast ratio.

 Finally, the LG CX offers a lot better picture quality and performance thanks to its OLED panel, but a 48″ sized screen might simply be too big for some people when it comes to regular desktop use, and you also have to be careful with image burn-in and retention with OLED displays.

 In the end, all four displays have their strengths and weaknesses, so it all depends on your personal preference.

-Further, its quick response time, 240Hz refresh rate, low input lag, and G-SYNC compatibility ensure buttery-smooth performance.
-Although some units might have brightness flickering – and we hope that the HDR flicker will get fixed.
+Furthermore, its quick response time, 240Hz refresh rate, low input lag, and G-SYNC compatibility ensure buttery-smooth performance.

 |Aspect Ratio||32:9 (Super-UltraWide)|